Welcome Bellevue College Nutrition Students!

 How does this work?

-Volunteer shifts will be offered for Bellevue College Nutrition Class students on Thursdays from October 5th through November 16th.
-Each shift is designed for a group of four students.
-Our goal is to make sure that each shift is full.
+Volunteer shifts will be offered for Bellevue College Nutrition Class students each quarter.
+Each shift is designed for a group of four to six students and the goal is to make sure that each shift is full.
 If you notice that you're the only person signed up on a particular day, please chose another day that is closer to max capacity.
 Unfilled shifts may be cancelled.

-**If you notice that a shift is full and you really need that day, email email@example.com and we may be able to add a space or schedule you during a regular shift.**
+**If you notice that a shift is full and you really need that day, email email@example.com and we may be able to add a space or schedule you during a different shift.**

 Volunteer Tasks May Include: